opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/kml.rst

 KML connector
 =============

-The KML File connector is used for KML (.kml) and KMZ (.kmz, compressed KML) files.
-As defined by `Google <https://developers.google.com/kml/>`_, a KML file is used to represent geographic data.
+The KML File connector is used for KML (.kml) and KMZ (.kmz) files.
+As defined by `Google <https://developers.google.com/kml/>`_, a KML file represents geographic data, and a KMZ file is a compressed KML file.

-.. admonition:: Note
-   :class: note

 To open a KML file outside the platform, you can use Google Earth.

 Creation
 ~~~~~~~~